Floyd’s death sparks new activism among communities of color

 “Unfortunately, George Floyd had to lose his life for this to happen,” Danger said.
 “That is too big a price, but I will forever be thankful to him because my grandkids are going to wake up in a world and maybe never hear the word ‘redskin’ in their life.”

+Kenosha, Wisconsin became the latest flashpoint this week with the police shooting of Jacob Blake, apparently in the back, as he leaned into his SUV while his three children sat in the vehicle.

 The climate of racial reckoning that has emerged in the United States since Floyd’s death has reinvigorated Native Americans, Asian Americans, Latinos and other people of color to fight back against the racism and discrimination they also have experienced for decades.
-On Friday, allies of the BLM movement will have an opportunity to hear directly from organizers of The Movement for Black Lives, a coalition of more than 150 Black-led organizations, during its virtual Black National Convention.

 “I feel like the conversation has been more accepted,” said Jessica Rodriguez, 38, a Chicana who lives in Southern California.
 “For the first time I feel like a lot of people who gave me pushback are saying, ‘Hey, you’re right, this is systemic.
 I can’t believe I haven’t noticed it.’”